Itraconazole in Prostate Cancer

 Based on those encouraging results in metastatic disease, INHIBITOR is planning to test SUBA-Itraconazole in high-risk men with late-stage prostate cancer who are metastatic and castrate resistant (either based upon drug therapy or surgery) to study the effect of SUBA-Itraconazole therapy in delaying disease progression when dosed with docetaxel and prednisone.
 The improved bioavailability of SUBA-Itraconazole may provide additional benefits to prostate cancer patients by achieving higher therapeutic levels of itraconazole at doses which are lower than those reported in the Phase 2 study using the generic formulation of the drug as well as being able to reduce the dose of chemotherapy based upon enhanced uptake of docetaxel in the presence of itraconazole therapy.

 INHIBITOR has finalized a Phase 2b study design to evaluate SUBA-Itraconazole in combination with chemotherapy in delaying disease progression in high-risk men with metastatic prostate cancer (who are castrate-resistant based on prior drug therapy or surgery) and are no longer or poorly responding to androgen deprivation therapy (ADT) and have either failed first-line therapy or discontinued first-line therapy due to toxicity or other reasons.
-The company met with FDA in April 2019 for a pre-IND meeting and thereafter was granted an end of phase 2 (EOP2) meeting with FDA which occurred in October 2019 to gain Agency guidance and agreement on its trial protocol and statistical analysis plan for a Phase 2b trial.
+INHIBITOR met with FDA in April 2019 for a pre-IND meeting and thereafter was granted an end of phase 2 (EOP2) meeting with FDA which occurred in October 2019 to gain Agency guidance and agreement on its trial protocol and statistical analysis plan for a Phase 2b trial.
 FDA indicated that the Phase 2b trial can follow the 505(b)(2) regulatory pathway and, assuming positive results demonstrating an improvement in rPFS as the primary endpoint of the trial, the single trial may qualify for submission of a future New Drug Application (NDA).
-INHIBITOR subsequently submitted an IND application in November 2019 which was awarded FDA clearance in December 2019 to enable the launch of it Phase 2b trial in prostate cancer.
+INHIBITOR subsequently submitted an IND application in November 2019 which was awarded FDA clearance in December 2019 to enable the future launch of its Phase 2b trial in prostate cancer.